 The instructions do mention to avoid using in extreme environments, such as extreme low temperatures or in a corrosive environment (such as ocean spray).
 The extremes can damage their functionality.
 So, since I want these lights to last, when the first snows fall, I will bring them indoors just in case.

-These solar powered outdoor lights come two to a pack and retail for just $16.98 by XLUX.
+These solar powered outdoor lights come two to a pack and retail for just $16.98 by XLUX on Amazon.
 This is a comparable price to many of the options offered at home goods stores and online.
 And, although the prices are comparable, I personally like the design and style of these far better (most of the others look a bit like “bug zappers” to me!).

-Solar powered lights?
+Solar powered garden lights?
 I say, let the sun shine!

 PHOTOS: Image used with permission by XLUX.